Few scenarios are more emotive than issues involving children.

 The most common types of orders available to parents (and certain other relatives) are summarised below.
 For further information, or to determine which route may be most appropriate for you, please contact our specialist team as detailed below.

 Where there is a dispute over the residence of a child, this order will determine where the child will live.
-A Joint Residence Order can also be obtained where parents are able to work together for the benefit of the child and take joint responsibility for his or her upbringing.
+A Joint 'Shall Live With' order can also be obtained where parents are able to work together for the benefit of the child and take joint responsibility for his or her upbringing.

 This type of order is commonly applied for by a parent who is not resident with the child.
 It sets out details such as frequency and duration of contact, any conditions attached and the finite details relating to collection and delivery of the child.